Kin The Know

 • Have other symptoms such as abnormal bleeding, coloured discharge, sores in the area, or pain [1].

-Recurrent infection can also be a sign of more serious health problems, such as diabetes.
+Recurrent infection can also be a sign of more serious health problems.
 So if the itchy pest isn't going away, or keeps making return visits, it's best to get some further advice.

 Whether you're a seasoned thrush veteran, currently going through it, or just looking to make sure you avoid it the best you can — there's nothing to be ashamed of.
 Here's to living your best thrush-free life sooner rather than later.